School of Film, Media and Communication

 Researchers in the film and media subject areas are extremely active, presenting conference papers across the world, delivering plenary and keynote addresses, publishing quality work eligible for submission to the REF, supervising PhD students, and acting as expert consultants in a number of key research areas of strength.
 Many are also members of international research and professional bodies and serve as editorial board members and reviewers for world renowned journals and publishing houses.
 Individual and group research projects advance across the cultural and creative industries, applying a wide range of analytic, critical, historical perspectives to the examination of film, media, music, television, animation, comics, journalism, print and online writing, digital technologies, cybercultures and social media, audiences and fan cultures.
-As a consequence of this research and subject focus, membership of the research group is largely drawn from the staff and research students located in the School of Media and Performing Arts; however, recognising the interdisciplinary nature of the faculty and potential crossovers in research interests and expertise, some researchers are based in other schools in the faculty: for example, Creative Technologies and Art & Design.
+As a consequence of this research and subject focus, membership of the research group is largely drawn from the staff and research students located in the School of Film, Media and Communication; however, recognising the interdisciplinary nature of the faculty and potential crossovers in research interests and expertise, some researchers are based in other schools in the faculty: for example, Creative Technologies and Art & Design.
 We have had tremendous success in winning external funds for major collaborative research projects and those members who were entered into the 2014 national Research Excellence Framework (REF) in the area of Communication, Cultural & Media Studies, Library and Information Management achieved an excellent result for the university: 100% of the research impact was rated as either as being outstanding (60%) or as having very considerable impacts (40) and 90% of research is internationally recognised and above.
 The research environment was ranked at 90% as either world-leading (40%) or internationally excellent (50%), and 20% of outputs are ranked as world-leading (4*) and 55% as either world-leading or internationally excellent.

 CHANNEL 4 AND BRITISH FILM CULTURE (2010-2014)